Learning in repeated auctions

 The Myerson auction maximizes the two terms of this expression since for any rational auction, $P_i(0)\leq0$.
 Since the winner in the Myerson auction is the bidder who verifies

-and the item is not allocated when all $\psi_i$ are negative, the second term is also maximized pointwise in the Myerson auction. \end{proof} \begin{corollary2} In the symmetric case, the second-price auction with reserve prices set to monopoly prices is the revenue-maximizing auction. \end{corollary2} \begin{remark2} The interim individual rationality assumption can be relaxed \citep{cremer1988full}.
-Indeed, there exists a BIC auction that accomplishes full-surplus extraction for the seller, i.e., the utility of bidders in this auction is equal to zero and which is ex ante individual rational.
-This auction is not interim individually-rational since the expected utility when value is zero is strictly negative.
-It only makes sense when bidders should decide to take part in the auction before understanding their value for the item.
-We come back in more details on this setting in Section \ref{sub_full_surplus_extraction}. \end{remark2}
+and the item is not allocated when all $\psi_i$ are negative, the second term, is also maximized pointwise.
+Indeed, note that we can rewrite this second term

+where $\langle \cdot,\cdot\rangle $ is the standard inner product. \end{proof} \begin{corollary2} In the symmetric case, the second-price auction with reserve prices set to monopoly prices is the revenue-maximizing auction. \end{corollary2} \begin{remark2} The seller can increase her revenue if the mechanism is only required to satisfy ex-ante rationality instead of interim rationality, as shown in \citep{cremer1988full}.
+Indeed, there exists a BIC auction that is ex ante individually rational that accomplishes full-surplus extraction for the seller.
+In other words, the utility of bidders in this auction is equal to zero.
+This auction is not interim individually-rational since the expected utility when the bidder's value is zero is strictly negative.
+This setting of ex-ante individual rationality only makes sense when bidders have to decide to take part in the auction before understanding their value for the item.
+We shall come back in more details to this setting in Section \ref{sub_full_surplus_extraction}. \end{remark2}